-In Key Stage 1 we assess children's work in art and design by making informal judgements as we observe them during lessons.
+In Key Stage 1 we assess children's work in art and design by making informal judgements as we observe them during lessons/during independent work.
 On completion of a unit of work, the teacher marks the work and comments as necessary.
 At the end of a unit of work s/he makes a summary judgement about the work of each pupil in relation to the National Curriculum.

-In the early years we assess children against the stages and Early Learning Goals in 'Development Matters', this informs the Early Years Profile.
+In the early years we assess children against the Early Learning Goals, this informs the Early Years Profile.